Concert: Ethel quartet plus guitarist Kaki King

 What is an internship?

 All internships must be preplanned.
 Once an internship is secured, students should immediately visit the Student Section of our website to obtain their learning agreement.
 It is recommended that you begin planning early in the semester prior to your anticipated experience.
-A completed learning agreement submitted to our office is required before we can register you for academic credit.

 The amount of academic credit to be awarded for an internship is determined by the responsibilities provided, and the amount of time the student is to work at the site.
 Interns work 40 hours for each credit to be earned.
 For example, a 3 credit internship would require a total of 120 work hours.
 You can receive pay or a stipend for your internship and receive academic credit.